slimechips/intuition/README.md

 ![Perspective Bot](perspectivebot.png)

 ### Problem Statement
-* Many sources people consider to be ‘news sources’ are actually dominated by analysis and opinion pieces.
+* Many sources people consider to be ‘news sources’or 'forums' are actually dominated by analysis and opinion pieces.
 It is hard for people to determine news as 'news' or 'opinions'.
 * People base judgements on limited information, unaware of other view-points, which results in a lack of perspective about global issues.
 * It is important to reduce the bias that the media introduces as well as our own biases.